makerbot/conveyor/doc/Debian.md

 ** Copied by scons, installed by conveyor.install

 An argument could be made that this belongs in /usr/lib/conveyor; this was avoided to ensure that we didn't touch too many bits of the filesystem.

+## Conveyor virtualenv script

+Conveyor does not install its own version of the virtualenv script; instead a depenedency is created on the repository version.
+This version is run instead.

 ## Conveyor virtualenv